 The educational responsibilities of CSU are to provide undergraduate and graduate instruction through bachelor's and master's degrees in the liberal arts and sciences, in applied fields, and the professions.
-CSU offers more than 1,800 bachelor's and master's degree programs in over 357 subject areas, as well as teaching credentials.
-Over 60 doctoral degrees are offered jointly with the University of California and with private institutions in California, including a Doctor of Education (Ed.D.) degree, a Doctor of Nursing program and Doctor of Physical Therapy program.
-CSU has two polytechnic campuses, California Polytechnic State University, San Luis Obispo and California State Polytechnic University, Pomona, that emphasize the applied fields of agriculture, engineering, business, home economics and other occupational and professional programs.
+The 23 campuses of the CSU offer 4,100 undergraduate and graduate degrees through both classroom and online instruction, as well as nursing degrees and teaching credentials.
+Over 60 doctoral degrees are offered independently or jointly with the University of California and other private institutions in California, including Doctor of Education (Ed.D.), Doctor of Nursing Practice (DNP) and Doctor of Physical Therapy (DPT).
+CSU has two highly ranked polytechnic campuses, California Polytechnic State University, San Luis Obispo and California State Polytechnic University, Pomona, out of a total of 11 polytechnic universities in the nation.